jvrcosta/jvrcosta.github.io/_pages/about.md

   - /about.html
 ---

 Hello, there.
-I am an applied economist at Cornell currently doing research on labor economics and public finance.
+I am an applied economist at Cornell University currently doing research on labor economics and public finance.
+My work focuses on the effects of employer concentration on local labor markets in the context of developing countries.